AFL Grand Final: Individual awards

 The coach of the winning team receives the Jock McHale Medal, named in honour of Collingwood coach Jock McHale who coached a record eight premierships.
 The medal was first awarded in 2001, and it was retrospectively awarded to all premiership-winning coaches starting from 1950, the first season after McHale's retirement from coaching.

+The captain or co-captains of the winning team receive the Ron Barassi Medal, named in honour of ten-time premiership player and coach Ron Barassi Jr. The medal was first awarded in 2024.

 The game's leading goalkicker or goalkickers receive the Jack Collins Medal from the AFL Premiership Players' Club.

 Venue

 The first four Grand Finals were played at different neutral venues chosen by the league's match committee a week in advance: these were played at the St Kilda Cricket Ground (1898 and 1899), the East Melbourne Cricket Ground (1900) and the South Melbourne Cricket Ground (1901).

 Since the fifth Grand Final in 1902, after a deal was made with the Melbourne Cricket Club (MCC), the Grand Final has been played at the Melbourne Cricket Ground every season, except when it has been unavailable.
 Under the current agreement among the AFL, MCC and Victorian Government, the ground is contracted to host the game every year until 2059.

 Since 1902, only seven Grand Finals have been played at other grounds: